 OBAE will award up to 15 points to applicants for demonstrations of support and partnerships formed in the area to be served by an application from local governments, Tribal governments (for applications that propose to build on Tribal lands), and other community institutions and stakeholders in the area served by an application.
 Any application that includes letters of support shall receive points as follows: Up to 14 points: Five points for a document of support, including consent that is mandatory for deployment on Tribal lands, from any Tribal government included in the application area.
 Four points for a document of support from any local government entity or community anchor institution (as defined in OBAE's approved Initial Proposal Volume I) included within the application area.
 One point for a document of support from any business or individual included within the application area.
-Additionally, one point will be awarded if the application includes at least one document of support from each project area covered by the application.
+Additionally, one point will be awarded if the application.
 In the event an entity serves more than one project area, the entity must submit a separate document of support for each project area.

-Documents can include such items as letters, board or council resolutions, evidence of partnerships with units of local government or nonprofit organizations working directly in the communities to be served, commitments of funding, and commitments to purchase services if the project is funded.
+letters, board or council resolutions, evidence of partnerships with units of local government or nonprofit organizations working directly in the communities to be served, commitments of funding, and commitments to purchase services if the project is funded.